A two-day conference exploring the life-changing power of customised employment for people with disability

 Opening opportunities

-Opening Opportunities is a two-day national conference that will help you uncover employment opportunities for people with disability.
-The conference will feature speakers including families, young people with disability, and professionals from Australia and overseas who have opened opportunities using an approach called Customised Employment.
+Opening Opportunities was a two-day national conference focused on uncovering employment opportunities for people with disability.
+The conference featured speakers including families, young people with disability, and professionals from Australia and overseas who have opened opportunities using an approach called Customised Employment.

 Customised Employment is a tried and true method when implemented with integrity, and it has been used locally and internationally.
-At this conference, you’ll see abundant evidence that it’s an approach that works.
-Our speakers will share their lived experiences of customising employment and provide practical tips you can start implementing immediately.
+At this conference, we saw abundant evidence that it’s an approach that works.
+Our speakers shared their lived experiences of customising employment and provided practical tips that could be implemented immediately.

-Why you should attend the Opening Opportunities conference
+Why you should watch the Opening Opportunities Conference recordings

-At the conference, you’ll be part of a supportive tribe of changemakers who share your values and are walking the same path.
-You will rub shoulders with families and professionals who can see people’s potential and believe in creating a better employment future.
+By watching the conference recordings, you’ll become part of a supportive tribe of changemakers who share your values, are walking the same path, who can see people’s potential and believe in creating a better employment future.

 - the realisation that there’s an abundance of employment opportunities waiting to be discovered